 I was already in awe of his work.
 I was nervous to stand next to him.
 He was everything I wanted to be as a professional artist.
 He had his own studio and staff to create personal art on every whim.

 I learned a lot from working with Dzine Studio and still use those professional learnings in what I do today.
 I am in constant awe of the work his studio creates.

-These samples of work are the collection that were actualized.
-There were many other concepts, reference files and variations I still have in my archives.
+These samples of work are the collection that was actualized.
+There were many other concepts, reference files, and variations I still have in my archives.

 Creative ideas sit in our minds waiting to be executed.
 Like babies waiting to be born.
 We just have to give them life and carry them out to fruition.